khajabakshi/dashapp-docker-aws_deployment/README.md

     aws configure set default.region <YOUR_REGION>
     aws configure set default.output json
-_If you are accessing account from INDIA, your region would be `ap-south-1`_
+_If you are accessing from INDIA, your region would be `ap-south-1`_